NASCAR CEO Brian France was arrested for DWI and possession of oxycodone approximately two hours after Chase Elliott’s win on Sunday.

 His uncle Jim France will take over as the interim leader of NASCAR.
 Jim France and Lesa France Kennedy, Brian’s sister, are the majority owners of NASCAR.
 Jim France’s permanent role is as NASCAR’s Vice Chairman.

-This latest reported incident comes just after NASCAR was celebrating the first win of Elliott’s career.
-Long anointed as one of the series’ future megastars, Elliott outran Martin Truex Jr. over the last 15 laps of the race to reach victory lane in his 99th Cup Series race.
+This latest incident comes just after NASCAR was celebrating the first win of Elliott’s career.
+Long-anointed as one of the series’ future megastars, Elliott outran Martin Truex Jr. over the last 15 laps of the race to reach victory lane in his 99th Cup Series race.